mtbaqer/vscode-better-folding/README.md

 ## Known Issues

-- Folding not working if it is the at the end of the file (you can temporarily fix this by add an empty comment below it).
-This is a problem with VSCode API, waiting the bug to be address by the VSCode team.
+- When switching between tabs, the folding ranges take a second to update.
+This is an issue with [VS Code itself](https://github.com/microsoft/vscode/issues/154977).
+Waiting for a fix.
+- If a folding range is at the end of the file, sometimes it would fold the start line while scrolling.
+Again, this is an issue with VS Code API, will submit an issue to their repo soon.
+- The cursor can hide behind the folded text.
+Working on a fix.

 ## Big thanks to these source codes
 [Bracket-Pair-Colorizer-2](https://github.com/CoenraadS/Bracket-Pair-Colorizer-2) (by CoenraadS)